regymm/SiliTune/README.md

 You can always right click the icon in system tray to hide or show the program, and switch profiles quickly.

-#### Disclaimer
+## Disclaimer

-As is shown in Arch Wiki, undervolting may cause "Instant hardware damage".
+As is shown in the Arch Wiki, undervolting may cause "Instant hardware damage".
 I'm not responsible for any kind of damage or misbehavior(both you and your computer) caused by this program.